hardevr01/BiasVarianceTradeOff/README.md

 # BiasVarianceTradeOff
-Code for building the models and evaluating metrics for the paper related to Bias Variance Tradeoff
+Code for building the models and evaluating metrics for the paper on Bias Variance Tradeoff